hashicorp/terraform-provider-google/website/docs/r/managed_kafka_topic.html.markdown

 * `location` -
   (Required)
-  ID of the location of the Apache Kafka for BigQuery resource.
+  ID of the location of the Kafka resource.
 See https://cloud.google.com/managed-kafka/docs/locations for a list of supported locations.

 * `cluster` -
   (Required)